White House denies that Trump said Russia no longer targeting U.S. | CBC News

 White House denies that Trump said Russia no longer targeting U.S.

-White House spokesperson says Trump was actually saying no to taking questions
+Sanders says president was saying 'no' to more questions when he appeared deny new Russian interference

-U.S. President Donald Trump said on Wednesday he does not believe Russia is still targeting the United States, contradicting U.S. intelligence assessments that Moscow is continuing its attempts to meddle in American elections — a remark White House spokesperson Sarah Sanders later said was misunderstood by the press.
+U.S. President Donald Trump said on Wednesday he doesn't believe Russia is still targeting the United States, contradicting U.S. intelligence assessments that Moscow is continuing its attempts to meddle in U.S. elections, but White House spokesperson Sarah Sanders later said his remark was misunderstood by the press.

-Trump on Tuesday tried to walk back comments that he believed Russian President Vladimir Putin over American intelligence chiefs on Russian interference in the 2016 election, saying that he had misspoken a day earlier after a summit meeting with Putin in Helsinki.
+On Tuesday, Trump tried to walk back comments in Helsinki that he believed Russian President Vladimir Putin over U.S. intelligence chiefs on Russian interference in the 2016 election, saying that he had misspoken a day earlier after a summit meeting with Putin in Helsinki.

-Asked by reporters on Wednesday if Russia was still targeting the United States, Trump shook his head and said, "No."
+Asked by a reporter on Wednesday if Russia was still targeting the United States, Trump shook his head and said, "No."

+Cecilia Vega, the ABC News reporter who asked the question, said on Twitter that she believes the president heard her clearly.

 "We're doing very well, probably as well as anybody has ever done with Russia.
 And there's been no president ever as tough as I have been on Russia," Trump told reporters before a cabinet meeting at the White House.